Osiris-Team/jSQL-Gen/README.md

 Generates one class for each table.
 The generated class contains static methods like get(), add(), update(), remove() etc. to interact with the table.
-Each instance/object of the class represents one row and has public fields like `obj.id obj.name etc...`.
+Each instance/object of the class represents one row and has public fields like obj.id obj.name etc. that can be changed.

 #### Why should I use this?
 If you used the default JDBC API at least once you will know why.